ShoutToMe/stm-sdk-android/README.md

 ![Create new project step 3](https://s3-us-west-2.amazonaws.com/sdk-public-images/as-new-project-3.png)
 ![Create new project step 4](https://s3-us-west-2.amazonaws.com/sdk-public-images/as-new-project-4.png)
 ### Add the Shout to Me Android SDK
-Add the stm-sdk.aar file into the new app by dragging it into the libs directory.
+Copy the shout-to-me-sdk-release.aar file into the app/libs directory of the project.
 ![Add stm-sdk.aar to libs](https://s3-us-west-2.amazonaws.com/sdk-public-images/stm-aar-libs.png)

 Add the following highlighted lines to the build.gradle under your app module directory (or whatever name you used when setting up the project.)
+Note the dependencies to [Volley](https://developer.android.com/training/volley/index.html) and [Google Play Services](https://developers.google.com/android/guides/overview).

     repositories{
        flatDir{